-The Audit Committee shall meet as such other times as it deems necessary to fulfill its responsibilities.
+The Audit Committee shall meet at least quarterly, and at such other times as it deems necessary to fulfill its responsibilities.
 The Audit Committee shall periodically meet separately, in executive session, with management and the independent auditor.
 The Audit Committee shall report regularly to the Board of Directors with respect to its activities and make recommendations to the Board of Directors as appropriate.